john-crawford/demo-react-redux-saga/README.md

 # demo-react-redux-saga

 ## Description
 This project is meant to serve as a basic demonstration of the use and testability of [redux-saga](https://github.com/redux-saga/redux-saga).
 In this project you will submit a US Zip code.
-The app will hit a series of third-party APIs to get location information ([ZipCodeAPI](http://www.zipcodeapi.com)), some images ([Getty Images](http://developers.gettyimages.com/en/)) and the weather forecast ([Weather Underground](https://www.wunderground.com/weather/api/)).
+The app will first hit ([ZipCodeAPI](http://www.zipcodeapi.com)) to get location information and then grab the weather forecast ([Weather Underground](https://www.wunderground.com/weather/api/)).

 ## Installation
 These instructions require that you have `npm` and `git` installed.